Deep-In-Sight/OpenZenRos/README.md

 # Difference usage of this branch

 If you failed build at openzen-external-spdlog follow: ex) ROS2 humble

+build and make install the openzen first, and colcon build openzenros2 later.

+If you command source install/setup.bash, openzen path will be automatically added to LD_LIBRARY_PATH
 ```
 mkdir -p ros_ws/src
 cd ros_ws/src